 Have someone, you know, sharing your posts on social media?
 Follow up and say thanks.

 Have someone gave you a mention in a webinar, or blog posts?
 Send them an email and say thanks.

 What you can do is to keep your clients, peers, and contacts in order so that you can always stay in touch with them.

 A simple spreadsheet will suffice to record the data.

-To get you on the right track, I’ve just talked about few ideas to do networking.
+To get you on the right track, I’ve just talked about a few ideas to do networking.

 Take these as the starters.

 You can go beyond and make the most of it.
-Inviting someone to write a guest post, or sharing an advice is also sort of networking.
+Inviting someone to write a guest post or sharing advice is also a sort of networking.
 Giving a shout out on social media to someone is also a trick to the network.
-Using twitter mention can also be helpful for networking.
+Using Twitter mentions can also be helpful for networking.

 What are you going to do?

 As I said, there are tons of things you can do.
 But, don’t make it weird.